-The Narrows Island Conservation Reserve contains provincially significant old growth red and white pine communities.
-The conservation reserve's overall diversity, physical condition, design, current and potential recreational and interpretive values are considered significant.
-Finally, natural linkages connect the site to the surrounding aquatic landscapes found within the Temagami Region.
-This illustrates the Narrows Island Conservation Reserve's importance to the provincial parks and protected areas system.
+The Rabbit Lake West Conservation Reserve contains provincially significant old growth red and white pine communities and may contain significant wetland communities.
+The conservation reserve's overall diversity, physical condition, design, and current and potential recreational and interpretive values are considered significant.
+Finally, the natural linkages connect the conservation reserve to the surrounding forested and aquatic landscapes found within the Temagami Region.
+This illustrates the conservation reserve's importance to the provincial parks and protected areas system.

-5.2, Social/Economic Interest in the Area
+5.2.
+Social/Economic Interest in the Area